Techgethr/talentpilot/client/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**
+Once you `eject`, you can't go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.

+## Recent Enhancements

+### Progress Tracking
+- Real-time progress updates showing the current step in the candidate search process
+- Visual progress bar with 5 distinct steps:
+  1. Analyze requirements
+  2. Search candidates
+  3. Generate profiles
+  4. Create templates
+  5. Final summary
+- Each step is highlighted as it becomes active

+### Smart Conversation Naming
+- Conversations are automatically renamed based on job titles after the first response
+- Provides better organization and context for users

+### Conversation Completion
+- Input field is hidden after candidate delivery to indicate the search is complete
+- Shows a completion message to inform users that the process is finished

 ## Learn More